 - Amount swallowed

 The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-    The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
+The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.

 Additional treatment may include:

-    The outcome depends on several factors including:
+The outcome depends on several factors, including:

 PCP overdose; Angel dust overdose; Sernyl overdose

-    Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.